sanjeevbhusal/solidity-practise-hardhat/notes.md

 - Everything in Hardhat is defined as a task.
 - Everytime you run Hardhat from command line, you are basically running a hardhat task.
 - Hardhat comes with predefined tasks.
 You can extend those tasks by installing plugins.
 - A task can call other task.
 So, there are a lot of plugins available which combines the work of multiple task into single.
 - There is a task called compile. this tasks compiles all the contracts inside the contracts' folder.
 - There is a task called test. this tasks runs all the tests inside the test folder.
 - There is a task called run. this tasks runs user defined scripts.
     - First, it compiles all the contracts in the project.
     - Then it runs the user defined script.
     - The run task will also set HRE (Hardhat Runtime Environment) as a global variable for the script.
       So, you don't need to import it.
     - However, if you are running the script as a standalone file, you need to import hre.

+#### hardhat.config.js

+- This file serves as the entry point for all hardhat related functionalities.
+- This file determines the configuration which will be used to run the scripts.
+- This file is extremely customizable.
+- When we install some plugins, they might require you to add few fields in this file.
+- Those fields are then used by the tasks to run our scripts in a special way.

+#### hardhat networks

+- When running a script, we can specify hardhat to use a certain blockchain.
+- whenever we don't specify a certain blockchain hardhat uses the value present in "defaultNetwork" key from hardhat.config.js. if this key is not present, hardhat automatically uses local hardhat network.
+- to add new networks, we create a key called "networks".
+The key will contain multiple key value pairs.
+- The key will be the network name and value will contain 3 properties.
+RPC Url, chainId and accounts.
+- accounts will be a array containing multiple Private Keys.
+We can use any private key we want while deploying within that blockchain.
+By default, first private key(index 0) is used.

+#### local hardhat network

 - By default, hardhat spins up a local Hardhat blockchain network whenever it is run.
 - The network is closed whenever the project finishes executing.
 - However, you can spin up a local Hardhat blockchain network in a standalone way which runs for as long as you want.
     - The network will use JSON-RPC Interface.
     - You can connect to this network using providers like MetaMask or even a Dapp frontend.

+- whenever you don't specify the network while running a script, hardhat uses local hardhat network.
+- In such cases, you don't even need to pass your Private key and RPC Url.
+The RPC Url is fixed, and it also uses a default Private key in such case

+#### hardhat-ethers

+- hardhat uses ethers behind the scenes to perform deployments.
+However, hardhat has added additional functionality on top of ethers and created their own package called hardhat-ethers.
+This allows hardhat to keep track of all the deployments done by ethers
+- we can just use ethers package directly but then hardhat won't know about any of the deployments.